yoheinakajima/airtable_to_graph/README.md

 This Python script retrieves data from an Airtable base, identifies relational columns, and builds a knowledge graph using the retrieved data.
 The knowledge graph is then visualized using the pyvis library and displayed in a web application built with Flask.

+It works well with small Airtables but I'm having some issues when the Airtable is too big.

 ## Prerequisites

 Before running the script, ensure that you have the following: